-Rembrandt painted the Parable of the Lost Sons.
+The parable that Rembrandt painted might well be called the Parable of the Lost Sons.
 Not only did the younger son, who left home to look for freedom and happiness in a distant country, get lost, but the one who stayed home also became a lost man.
 Exteriorly he did all the things a good son is supposed to do, but interiorly, he wandered away from happiness and freedom to a distant country of separation and resentment.
 Sometimes the hardest conversion to go through is the conversion of the one who stayed home.

 Again Rembrandt paints the elder son like he knows him.
 We had previously seen the self-portrait of Rembrandt as the younger partying son with the peacock feather in his hat, the rebellious child of an Anabaptist mother in Amsterdam.
 How many Anabaptist mothers have had prodigal sons through history?
 New biographies on Rembrandt reveal his elder son tendencies as well.
 They stress that Rembrandt was subject to the demands of his sponsors and his need for money led him to paint more according to the fashion of the day than any spiritual vision.
 According to family and friends, Rembrandt was difficult to get along with.
-After the death of his wife and son, Rembrandt spiralled into bitterness, producing no work in 1649, and after living with Geertje Dircx for six years, he had her institutionalized.
+After the death of his wife and son, Rembrandt spiraled into bitterness, producing no work in 1649, and after living with Geertje Dircx for six years, he had her institutionalized.
 When it came time for her release, he hired an agent to collect evidence against her, to make certain that she stayed locked up.
 For we lovers of Rembrandt, these are hard biographies to hear but it is interesting that he included the angry elder son in his final painting, as a character known to him as well as the prodigal.

 And I dare say, we all have a bit of the elder son in us.
-Or at least, we who are firstborns, know what it is like to be stuck doing the dishes while the younger siblings play outside or know what it is like to be stuck going to school while the younger siblings stay home.
-No elder sister resentments here.
-While criticizing our colleagues at the Pastors Week at Canadian Mennonite University a couple of years ago, Patrick and I both realized that we had to give up bad attitudes towards colleagues for Lent.
-I'm a true firstborn full of resentment and bitterness which I gave up this year for Lent and which has been harder to give up that the bitter dark chocolate I love.
+Or at least, we who are firstborns, know what it is like to be stuck doing the dishes while the younger siblings play outside or know what it is like to be stuck going to school while the younger siblings again play and exclude the older sister when she comes home.
+No resentments there.
+While criticizing our colleagues at the pastors' week at CMU, Patrick and I both realized that we had to give up bad attitudes for Lent.
+He gave up judgementalism.
+He is the youngest child but acts like a firstborn because there are so many years between his siblings.
+I'm a true firstborn full of resentment and bitterness which I gave up for Lent and which has been harder to give up that the bitter dark chocolate I love.

 Even Henri Nouwen, saint Henri said he identifies with the elder son.
 Being a priest, he saw all his friends having a good time doing all sorts of things that he condemned but at the same time he wondered why he didn't have to the nerve to do some of them himself.
 There is a wonderful epitaph written on a tombstone in Minnesota that says, "I regret all the temptations I successfully resisted."
 The deceased must have been an elder son.